percona/everest-doc/docs/release-notes/Percona-Everest-1.0.0-(2024-06-28).md

 # What's new in Percona Everest 1.0.0

 We proudly announce that Percona Everest has officially hit the general availability (GA) milestone with the release of version 1.0.0.

 To begin your journey with Percona Everest, check out the [Quickstart Guide for Percona Everest](../quickstart-guide/quick-install.md).

 Percona Everest is an open source cloud native database platform that helps provision and manage databases faster, scale deployments rapidly, and reduce database administration overhead.
 Plus, you can regain control over your data, database configuration, and DBaaS costs.

+## Upgrading to Percona Everest 1.0.0

+Check out our comprehensive [documentation](https://docs.percona.com/everest/upgrade_with_cli.html) for all the details on how to upgrade to Percona Everest 1.0.0!

+## Release highlights

 Version 1.0.0 introduces the following changes:

-## Release highlights

 ## Simplified database operator upgrades